Hummingbird Ear Tubes for Children

 Is there any discomfort associated with this procedure?

 Each patient will respond uniquely, but our data demonstrated that 100% of children in our study tolerated the procedure acceptably.
 Discomfort is similar to other routine in-office pediatric procedures.

 Is my child eligible for the procedure?

-The Hummingbird is FDA 510(k) approved for in-office use in children 6-24 months.
+The Hummingbird is FDA 510(k) approved for in-office use in children 6 months and older.
 Please work with your ENT doctor to determine if the Hummingbird is right for your child.